 |Information shared on a need-to-know basis in the investigation or student conduct process.
 Matter is kept as private as practicable.

-Must report information to the Title IX Liaison.
+Must report information to the Title IX and Equity Investigator.

 10333 (from a campus phone)